freespek/ssf-mc/README.md

 # 3SF Automated Model-Checking

+This repository contains the artifacts produced in the project "Exploring Automatic Model-Checking of the Ethereum specification", supported by Ethereum Foundation.

+The work was done by Igor @konnov, Jure @Kukovec, Thomas Pani @thpani, Thanh Hai Tran @bahnday, and Roberto Saltini @saltiniroberto.

-EF project for model-checking Accountable Safety on the [3SF protocol]() proposal by D'Amato, Saltini, Tran, and Zanolini.
+As our input, we used the [3SF protocol][] by D'Amato, Saltini, Tran, and Zanolini.

+## Technical Report

+See our [technical report][].

 ## TLA+ Specifications